Martes13/print_hw/README.md

-Assuming that you have java.exe in the Enviroment Variables path. go to the your workspace folder and located the file where the .java is.
-Once this is located and you know the path to that file, you can execute the file by using the command prompt window.
+Assuming that you have java.exe in the Enviroment Variables path.
+1.Go to your workspace folder.
+2.Located the file .java
+3.Once this is located and you know the path to the file.
+Copy the path 4.Go to command prompt window and paste the path to the command window 5.After the exeutaion a .class file will be generated.
-After that is executed a file .class will be generated.
-Then run this class by using the next command : java "space""Here goes the name of the class generated""space" > "name of the outfile".
+6.Then run this class by using the next command : java "space""Here goes the name of the class generated""space" > "name of the output file".
-That being said, it is going to look something like this. java Nmubers >out.txt
+7.That being said, it is going to look something like this. java Nmubers >out.txt